sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 ---
 title: Enable PaymentIntents
 slug: enable-payment-intents
-updated: 2020-08-11
+updated: 2023-09-04
 category: how-to-payments
 ingress:
-  Overview of how Stripe PaymentIntents work in Sharetribe Web Template, and how you can update legacy templates to support for Strong Customer Authentication (SCA).
+  Overview of how Stripe PaymentIntents work in Sharetribe Web Template, and how you can update legacy templates and custom apps to support Strong Customer Authentication (SCA).
 published: true
 ---